Postgraduate

 If you’re going to be studying a PhD, you will need to have an interview for your degree.
 We have a number of PhD interview questions to help you with your university interview.

-Postgraduate degrees work a little differently from undergraduate degrees, you have more of a focus on research and on dissertations etc.
+Postgraduate degrees work a little differently from undergraduate degrees.
+You’ll have more of a focus on research longer form writing like dissertations.

 With a PhD, you will have an interview at the beginning of the course to see if you are a good fit for the course and a good fit for the subject itself.
 You will be asked to complete a dissertation, project or thesis to submit to a regulatory body, which will then require you to defend your thesis.